almaan/genetech/README.md

 ## FAQ

-> My Rmarkdown code snippet won't run on RStudio Cloud.
+> My Rmarkdown code snippet won't run on Posit (RStudio) Cloud.
 I just get a :clock1: symbol where its waiting to run the code.

 - Try to restart the current environment.
 Go to the `Session` dropdown menu and click `Restart R`.
-- If you have an Adblocker running, disable it for the RStudio Cloud webpage.
+- If you have an Adblocker running, disable it for the Posit Cloud webpage.

 ## Contact Information